cakeoomoo/binarypinja/README.md

 [![GitHub stars](https://img.shields.io/github/stars/cakeoomoo/binarypinja)](https://github.com/cakeoomoo/binarypinja/stargazers)

 This tool has the ability to create datasets for several ML(machine learning) programs in a NLP(natural language processing).
-The main feature is converted to binary-code and disassembly code from executable files, and make these CSV-files for the ML.
+The main feature is converted to binary-code and disassembly-code from executable files, and make these CSV-files for the ML.
 The advantage is more simpler usage, and to use on free and open-source without Paid tools like IDA-Python.